Artificial Intelligence (AI) and Machine Learning

 One approach used by Fraunhofer IKS is to enhance the AI with an advanced software architecture that monitors the artificial intelligence and tests the plausibility of the decisions.
 At the same time, the dynamic safety management approach will provide the AI technology more leeway than is available through conventional safety management approaches, which always operate on a worst-case scenario.
 The benefits of fast data processing can thus be exploited by machine learning while intercepting potentially wrong decisions.
 This is especially important in applications such as autonomous driving, when wrong AI decisions would place human lives at risk.

-Machine intelligence in Industry 4.0
+Machine intelligence in industrial automation

 Even in the digitalization of industry, so-called Industry 4.0, machine intelligence allows for optimized planning and better predictions.
 Automated, connected machines can recognize their surroundings and independently adapt their actions accordingly.
 Even human-machine collaboration will be possible without safety barriers only with machine learning and artificial intelligence technologies.
 This is another area that will require validation of the AI to ensure that no human lives are endangered.